 Most vehicle users never understand the secret behind self-charging automobiles, well, you’ll get to know about alternators here.
-You should know battery can get faulty, but alternator should be asked when it gets low.
+You should know the battery can get faulty, but the alternator should be asked when it gets low.
 It’s a charging system that boosts the engine battery power.

-Early vehicles use separate drive belt to drive the alternator’s pulley.
+Early vehicles use separate drive belts to drive the alternator’s pulley.
 But in modern cars, a serpentine belt or one belt drives all components using the crankshaft power.
 Most alternators are installed using a bracket that bolts a specific point to the engine.
 One of the brackets is in a fixed position, while the other is adjustable so that the drive belt can be properly tightened.

 Today we’ll be looking at the definition, functions, parts, diagram, types, working principles, and worse symptoms of an alternator used in an automotive engine.